Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Universal and Dynamic Properties

 Observe that such partitionings can be performed efficiently by local linear recoding as in the previous subsection.
-An example of such partitioning, for only the first initial locality $ r_1 = \sum_{j=1}^{g_1} r_{1,j} $, can be found in Example \ref{example intro}.
+An example of such partitioning, for only the first initial locality $ r_1 = \sum_{j=1}^{g_1} r_{1,j} $, can be found in Example \ref{example intro} (see also Fig. \ref{fig partitioning localities}).